Zakariya-khan/practice-code-submissions/README.md

 ## Step 3: create following rust program and commit your code on repo
 - Get temperature from any open API of weather forecast and show your city temperature in JSON or text.

-## Step 4: Commit and pushed your rust program changes
+## Step 4: Commit and push your rust program changes

 ## Step 5 : Create a pull request from GitHub.